ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 ### End user authorization

+Use case name:

+: End User authorization

+Who will use it:

+: authorization systems

+Attestation type:

+: TBD

+Attesting Party:

+: device platform

+Relying Party:

+: internet peers

+Claims used:

+: TBD

+Description:

-This use case convinces the relying party that the digital signatures made by the indicated key pair were done with the approval of the end-user operator.
+: This use case convinces the relying party that the digital signatures made by the indicated key pair were done with the approval of the end-user operator.
 This may also be considered possible subset of the device attestation above, but the attestation may be on a case-by-case basis.
 The nature of the